The Fool-Proof Way To Drive Website Traffic (Step by Step Guide)

 You put together a list with 200+ websites that showed interest in your topic by linking back to the related articles.

-Now it’s time to find email addresses of owners of those websites and let them know about your article.
+Now it’s time to find the email addresses of the owners of those websites and let them know about your article.

 Because you know they are already interested in your topic, they will more likely link back to you and share your articles with their audience.